1700 to 1799

 Jethro Tull invents the seed drill.

 1702: Daniel Defoe’s tract “The Shortest Way with Dissenters” gets him imprisoned in Newgate but he continued as a secret Government Agent.

 The first English Newspaper is published entitled the “Daily Courant”

 1704: Isaac Newton writes “Opticks”.

-(13th August) The Duke of Marlborough is the victor at the Battle of Blenheim and is given land and money to build Blenheim Palace.
+The Duke of Marlborough is the victor at the Battle of Blenheim on 13th August and is given land and money to build Blenheim Palace.

 Death of John Locke on the 28th October.